Things to consider

 - Attaching a wire to the GBA’s 4.194MHz crystal may cause it’s frequency to change very slightly (not noticeable).

 - Soldering is required as well as some shell cutting/filing for the VGA/power connector.
+If you add the Wireless RX option, it can be very tricky to solder the wires to all the little pads.

 - Lag from when the GBA first writes to the screen to when this devices outputs it to the TV/Monitor is around 1.5ms.
 You then have to add on the screen TV/Monitor refresh time.